 Φ Φ Φ Φ n general terms, WRS receives a low number of dog control complaints.
-Seased on the 28 complaints received during guarter one, 15 related to fouling and persistent straying, 10 related to dangerous dogs and 3 cases related to welfare.
+Network as a second sec fouling and persistent straying, 10 related to dangerous dogs and 3 cases related to welfare.

 Environmental Permitting

 Nationally DEFRA are in the process of revising a number of technical standards covering a range of manufacturing sectors that are governed by the permitting regime.
 These standards are normally set by the EU however post Brexit LA's have been requested to assist in developing new UK based standards.
 WRS currently have officers sitting on 3 of these technical panels providing their advice and experience.